CuriousMagpie/peculiar-monster/content/posts/2022-07-03/index.md

 There are *significant* technical barriers involved with using a static site generator for a blog: you have to be comfortable getting into the nuts and bolts of the templates and learn how to write a variant of [Go](https://go.dev/), which is a language I had no familiarity with prior to starting this project.
 I am *still* struggling to get pagination working.

-But I find this sort of work satisfying and I'm able to surmount the gaps in my technical knowledge through sheer stubbornness, a willingness to make mistake, and making liberal use of a search engine.
+But I find this sort of work satisfying and I'm able to surmount the gaps in my technical knowledge through sheer stubbornness, a willingness to make mistakes, and making liberal use of a search engine.
 Not everyone does.
 Most folks want an out of the box tool that just works.

 And the third concept and probably the most important one is from [this essay](https://matthiasott.com/notes/just-put-stuff-out-there) by Matthias Ott: Just put stuff out there: